Poachers kill 28 forest elephants in Cameroon: WWF

 Smaller than its African savannah cousin, the forest elephant has straighter tusks.
 If urgent measures are not taken, Cameroon's forest elephants, estimated to number about 2,000, could disappear in less than a decade, Nzooh said.

 Ivory sells for hundreds of dollars per kilogram on the black market.
-Most is smuggled to Asia, especially China, to be carved into jewelry and ornaments.
+Most is smuggled to Asia, especially China, to be carved into jewellery and ornaments.

 In early 2012, heavily armed poachers on horseback from Chad and Sudan massacred some 200 savannah elephants in Cameroon's Bouba Ndjida National Park.